 The Society is delighted to be working together with the University of Reading on a Thames Water sponsored FutureLearn course, called “Come Rain or Shine”.
 Recently the course was awarded the EMS Outreach and Communication Award 2018.

-This free, online course will run for 3 weeks from the 13th June, although participants are free to work through it at their own pace – including after the finish date.
+This free, 3 week (3 hours per week) online course will be available to participate in for 15 weeks from the 7th October 2019 (with mentoring available for the first 3 weeks), although participants are free to work through it at their own pace – including after the finish date.
 Based on the one day face-to-face CPD course we offer trainee geography teachers, this course is perfect for any trainee or qualified geography teacher, A level student or anyone else who would like to brush up their understanding of our weather.

 During the three week period, participants will benefit from expert online support, as well as peer-to-peer interaction.
 The course will take around three hours per week, and includes plenty of experiments, practical activities and fieldwork.

 Weather affects our lives almost every day through what we wear, what we eat and what we do.
 But why is it rainy, windy or sometimes even sunny?
 Explore some of the physical processes driving UK weather systems and get hands on in the world of weather with practical activities and fieldwork.
 Try your hand at forecasting and have a go at interpreting weather maps and compare your results to our educator Dr Sylvia Knight’s.
 You’ll also watch our educators carrying out simple but effective experiments including creating clouds or simulating hot air rising and demonstrating the Coriolis effect.

 By the end of the course, you'll be able to...